 It’s a stereotype that college students love to party, and while this may not be 100% true, as a landlord, you should put your best interests at the forefront.
 This means making certain rules about loud noises, guests, and other possible disruptions, clear in the lease agreement.
 Make sure that the contract explicitly states these rules — or else, you might end up with a trashed apartment or unit.

 This is especially important if you’re leasing a multi-family property to several kinds of tenants such as seniors and families.
 You do not want to get an angry phone call at 3 A.M. from an eighty-year-old tenant complaining about loud music from the student tenant’s unit.
 This could deter your other tenants from renewing their lease.

 Student tenants, especially if they’re first-time renters, will be inexperienced.
 They will be completely oblivious to their day-to-day responsibilities, which means you have to educate them about everything from the leasing process to property upkeep.
 You should also ensure that they know what to do during emergencies.
 If your property management firm provides an online tenant portal, be sure to teach the student renter how to use it.

 Even after the student has moved in, you should still check in with them often to remind them of their responsibilities.
 Just don’t overdo it — let your student tenants enjoy their newfound freedom!
 The last thing you want to do is micromanage.

 Students may be considered riskier than other tenants, but with the right approach, they can bring you a steady stream of income.
 If you’re looking for professionals who are experts at managing student tenants, get in touch with Luxury Property Care.

 Our property managers are trained to provide top-quality services that keep all kinds of tenants happy.
-Call us today at (561) 944-2992 to learn more.
+Get in touch with us today by calling (561) 944-2992 or filling out our contact form.